BuckShlegeris/BuckShlegeris.github.io/drafts/easy-coding-environments.md

 When you're trying to learn something, I think that one of your main goals should be finding a way of learning it which lets you get over this threshold as quickly as possible.
 For example, [Jeff Kaufman recommends](http://www.jefftk.com/p/teach-yourself-any-instrument) learning piano over flute, because it's much easier to play simple, nice tunes on piano.

+Maybe the good learning tools are just the best working tools.
+Like, I think Python is a great tool for learning lots of things, as is Flask.
+But those are both not toys.
+Brett Victor has a relevant idea http://worrydream.com/KillMath/#edu

+This is mostly just nice for working in.

 Examples of this in my life:

 - I got good enough at programming to have fun sometime